Design-Dude/ddLocale/README.md

 - [x] Supports language switching of static elements without reloading the page.
 - [x] Extends the Javascript ```String``` and ```Date``` functionality.
 - [x] Support for Right To Left (RTL) languages.
+- [ ] Support for word-by-word pluralization in the JSON language files.
-- [ ] optional support for ordinal (and cardinal) numbers where supporting rules can be defined in external scripts and/or in the JSON language files.
+- [ ] Optional support for ordinal numbers with supporting rules defined for each language in external scripts.
 - [x] Fully functional language menu with behavior settings and styling options.

 ## Installation